PCWG/PCWG-Share-01/README.md

 * within `PCWG_share_01_main.html`, which will also contain the results when run using `knitr`.

 #Reporting issues and errors
-Please use the issue-tracker at https://github.com/AndyClifton/PCWG-Share-01/issues to report issues.
+Please use the issue-tracker at /issues to report issues.

 #Wiki
-Please use the wiki at https://github.com/AndyClifton/PCWG-Share-01/wiki as you feel fit.
+Please use the wiki at /wiki as you feel fit.

 #Comments
 This software is provided as is, with no guarantees.

 #Recent changes
-12.08.2015 Added logic to pick up data from specific versions.
-Plots modified to split out different corrections  / regions from each other.
-11.30.2015 First commit.
+See /releases.

 #Code Maintainers
 * [Andy Clifton](mailto:andrew.clifton@nrel.gov) (National Renewable Energy Laboratory)